-These attitudes accompanied a movement of social sanitation, which has sought to both suppress smells and protect the individual from strong odours, and secondarily, to carefully compartmentalize smells in relation to social times and spaces (see Corbin 1986: 161-74; Curtis 2008).
-As a result, vision in particular (and also hearing) has been linked to power and intellect, while smells, the sense of smell and the act of sniffing have been linked to the marginalized, the disempowered, and the animalistic.
-The French bourgeoisie of the later nineteenth century, for example, not only sought to suppress their own bodily odours, but constructed large individual homes which both protected them from the smells of the street and the lower classes, and also allowed for different rooms (kitchen, parlour, boudoir) where different smells could be contained and compartmentalized.
-Thus in addition to the philosophical and aesthetic objections to smell can be added sociological ones: it is supposedly emblematic of the lower classes and it tends to be pervasive and difficult to control, assaulting one despite efforts at self-protection in ways that many other sensual experiences do not (see Curtis 2008: 10; Jackson 2011; Classen et al. 1994: 173-75; Corbin 1986: 43).
+These attitudes accompanied a movement of social sanitation, which sought to suppress smells and protect the individual from strong odors, and secondarily, to carefully compartmentalize smells in relation to social times and spaces (see Corbin 1986: 161-74, and Curtis 2008).
+As a result, vision in particular (and also hearing) were linked to power and intellect, while smells, the sense of smell and the act of sniffing were linked to the marginalized, the disempowered, and the animalistic.
+The French bourgeoisie of the later nineteenth century not only sought to suppress their own bodily odors, but constructed large individual homes which both protected them from the smells of the street and the lower classes, and also allowed for different rooms (kitchen, parlor, boudoir) where different smells could be contained and compartmentalized.
+Thus in addition to the philosophical and aesthetic objections to smell can be added sociological ones: it is supposedly emblematic of the lower classes, and it tends to be pervasive and difficult to control, assaulting one despite efforts at self-protection, in ways that many other sensual experiences do not (see Curtis 2008: 10, Jackson 2011, Classen, Howes and Synnott 1994: 173-75, and Corbin 1986: 43).
 In this context, smells were and are used to diagnose social ills and undesirables, and to exercize broader social control via the control of smells.
-Conversely, un-controlled smells could be seen as a threat to the social order, just as they could also be a threat to the aesthetic order (see Terranova 2007; Classen et al. 1994: 4-5).
+Un-controlled smells could be seen as a threat to the social order as well as the aesthetic order (see Terranova 2007, and Classen, Howes and Synnott 1994: 4-5).

-As is so often the case, paradigms of power and hierarchy in operation within European society were transferred to - or from - colonial settings: smell became associated with the savage and the Other.
-Anthropologist Deborah Jackson theorizes the sense of smell in terms of its powerful 'embodiment of the perceived substance', which thereby connects the individual experiencer of the smell to that odour's locality and origin in especially powerful ways (Jackson 2011: 606).
-Writing about air pollution, she notes how it 'invades' peoples' lives and bodies in 'especially insidious ways' (Jackson 2011: 610).
-Drawing on the work of Drew Leder, she argues that the body 'seizes' such sensory inputs and can become 'other and opposed to [it]self' (Jackson 2011: 614) as a result.
-Drawing on the more psychological approaches of Casey Edwards, she concludes that the 'groundedness' of the experience of smell in the body can lead to a sense of 'dread' (Jackson 2011: 614).
-Thus efforts to control the sensorium in relation to either the colonized subject abroad or the immigrant at home were a commonplace, and continue to this day.
-In present-day Canada, Pakistani immigrants are confronted with the 'sanitized sensorium' that demands a suppression of 'foreign' food odours on the person, and carefully restricts the acceptability of these odours more generally to ethnic food festivals and similar restrictive events; smell becomes intimately connecting to othering of immigrants (Ameeriar 2012: 510, 515-16).
-To put it bluntly, in the minds of European colonizers, colonized peoples and recent migrants 'stink' (see also Lai 2008; Terranova 2007).
-It is worth noting that this term has a double valence: it classifies both unpleasant smells, but also in some cases simply strong smells generally.
+As is so often the case, paradigms of power and hierarchy in operation within European society were transferred to - or from - colonial settings; smell became associated with the savage and the Other.
+Anthropologist Deborah Jackson theorizes the sense of smell in terms of its powerful 'embodiment of the perceived substance,' which thereby connects the individual experiencer of the smell to that odor's locality and origin in especially powerful ways (2011: 606).
+Writing about air pollution, she notes how it 'invades' peoples' lives and bodies in 'especially insidious ways' (2011: 610).
+Drawing on the work of Drew Leder, she argues that the body 'seizes' such sensory inputs and can become 'other and opposed to [it]self' (2011: 614) as a result.
+Drawing on the more psychological approaches of Casey Edwards, she concludes that the 'groundedness' of the experience of smell in the body can lead to a sense of 'dread' (2011: 614).
+Thus efforts to control the sensorium in relation to either the colonized subject abroad or the immigrant at home were commonplace, and continue to this day.
+In present-day Canada, Pakistani immigrants are confronted with a 'sanitized sensorium' which demands the suppression of 'foreign' food odors on the person, and carefully restricts the acceptability of these odors more generally to ethnic food festivals and similar restrictive events; smell becomes intimately connecting to the othering of immigrants (Ameeriar 2012: 510, 515-6).
+To put it bluntly, in the minds of European colonizers, colonized peoples and recent migrants 'stink' (see also Lai 2008, and Terranova 2007).
+It is worth noting that the notion of stench has a double valence: it classifies unpleasant smells, but also in some cases excessively strong smells generally.